jp1lrt/ChronoGPS/docs/FAQ.en.md

 By contrast, the Windows system clock has an internal **time resolution / quantization** of roughly **10–15 ms**.
 When compared against a precise GNSS reference, small differences will be detected continuously.

-ChronoGPS does not hide this — it detects it and applies corrections when needed.
+ChronoGPS does not hide this — it detects it and applies corrections **only when necessary**.

 Typical correction amounts you may see in the log, such as: